 No matter what country you are in, the gas pedal is always found on the right-hand side of the driver’s side.
 This configuration is true whether you drive a left- or right-hand configuration.
 In every country, the clutch, brake pedal and gas pedal design remain consistent.

 Saying that the gas pedal is located on the right side can be confusing, especially if you are driving on the left side of your vehicle.
-However, we aren’t discussing which side of the car it’s on.
+However, I am not discussing which side of the car it’s on.
 Instead, this answer is focused on where among the pedals it sits.
 In all cars, you have the brake pedal on the left and the gas pedal on the right, in front of the driver.
 There could also be a clutch further to the left if it has a manual transmission.

-However, if you are talking about which side of the vehicle the pedals are on in combination with one another.
-That depends on where the driver sits.
+However, if you are talking about which side of the vehicle the pedals are on in combination with one another, that depends on where the driver sits.
 If it’s a left-side driven vehicle, the pedals will also be on the left-hand side, with the gas pedal on the right of the pedals.
 In comparison, the right-side vehicle has all of the pedals on the right, in front of the driver, with the gas pedal on the right of all of the pedals.

 For this reason, no matter which side you drive your car from, you always use the right foot to push on the gas pedal.
 If you need to stop the vehicle, you take your foot off of the accelerator and place it on the brake pedal instead.